 - whole wheat flour (you can also use a gluten-free flour mix if you want to keep this gluten-free)

 - salt and pepper

 Is Nutritional Yeast A Must?

 Now I mentioned above that we wanted to keep this accessible for all, and that made me think twice about the nutritional yeast.
 It's not something everyone will have on hand, but I definitely think it is worth grabbing some for this recipe.

 - It is also highly nutritious.
-It comes with a lot of added benefits such as protein, vitamins, minerals and antioxidants.
+It comes with a lot of added benefits such as protein, vitamins, minerals, and antioxidants.

-- You won't just use it once and then forget about it - it makes a great addition to any meal where you want a cheesy flavour and works especially well with homemade popcorn.
+- You won't just use it once and then forget about it - it makes a great addition to any meal where you want a cheesy flavor and works especially well with homemade popcorn.

 You should be able to find it in the health food aisle of your local supermarket, or in the bulk buy bins at a health food store.
 Alternatively, you can always grab some from Amazon here: